ruvilonix/sick-genes/criteria.md

 #### P-value Thresholds

-*   Genes are primarily limited to those that pass a p-value threshold defined in the paper, or 0.05 if none is specified
+*   Genes are primarily limited to those that pass a p-value threshold defined in the paper, or 0.05 if none is specified.

-*   **Exception:** If authors mention a finding because it approaches significance (e.g., p=0.053) and believe it may be important, it can be added
+*   **Exception:** If authors mention a finding because it approaches significance (e.g., p=0.053) and believe it may be important, it can be added.

 *   **Multiple testing correction:** If authors performed multiple test correction, use the adjusted p-value.
-If not, use the nominal p-value
+If not, use the nominal p-value.

 ---

-## Special Cases and Notes

-#### Multiple Phenotype Comparisons

-*   **Disease A vs. Disease B only:** Do not store genes from studies that only compare diseased groups without healthy controls

-*   **Multiple diseases with healthy controls:** If multiple phenotypes and healthy controls are compared for a gene, only store the gene for phenotypes that are significantly different from healthy controls
+### References

+[1] Gil, Anna, et al. “Identification of CD8 T-Cell Dysfunction Associated with Symptoms in Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS) and Long COVID and Treatment with a Nebulized Antioxidant/Anti-Pathogen Agent in a Retrospective Case Series.”
+Brain, Behavior, & Immunity.
+Health, 1 Dec.
+2023, pp. 100720–100720, https://doi.org/10.1016/j.bbih.2023.100720.